98 Spare Bedroom Ideas

 Build your own movie room in your spare room and host private screenings of your favorite flicks.
 The trick to building the ultimate movie room is having plenty of large comfortable seating.
 You could have several comfy chairs or an oversized sofa.
 Then pile plenty of throw pillows to create a cozy and plush space to lounge out on.

 Make sure that each seating area has a clear view of the television or movie screen.
-You could even dedicate an entire wall for a projector for a true movie theater experience.
+You could even dedicate an entire wall to a projector for a true movie theater experience.
 Finish the experience with a mini-fridge for drinks and a popcorn maker.

 If your spare room has windows, you need light-blocking curtains to reduce the amount of light in the room and create the theater ambiance.